Tirais14/CozyColdEnvironments/README.md

 > - Keep Tick()/FixedTick() lightweight – they run every frame.
 Offload heavy work to coroutines or async methods.

 # ObjectPool
-A high-performance, thread-safe object pooling framework with reactive lifecycle observation, Unity integration, and support for both synchronous and asynchronous object creation.
+A high-performance, thread-safe object pooling system with reactive lifecycle observation, Unity integration, and support for both synchronous and asynchronous object creation.

 ## Features
 - Thread-safe acquisition/return - Uses ConcurrentStack<T> for idle objects and ConcurrentDictionary<T, PooledObject<T>> for active tracking.
 Safe to call Get()/Return() from multiple threads